ChenHongruixuan/MambaCD/README.md

 | MambaBDA-Base | -- |

 ## 🤔Common Issues
-Based on peers' questions from issue, here's a quick and easy navigate list of solutions to some common issues.
+Based on peers' questions from issue, here's a quick navigate list of solutions to some common issues.

 | Issue | Solution |
 | :---: | :---: |